test2125/test2125/README.md

 📊 I am Data professional with a passion for exploring datasets and finding hidden patterns.

-🎓 BSc from the University, where I gained a strong foundation in problem solving and analytical thinking..
+🎓 BSc from the University, where I gained a strong foundation in problem solving and analytical thinking.

 ## Professional Philosophy